LaurenAnderson97/SML209-18/reading.md

 <h1>Present Tense IR Verbs</h1>

-To conjugate an RE regular verb in the present tense, it is necessary to:
+To conjugate an IR regular verb in the present tense, it is necessary to:
 <ol>
 <li>Take the ending off the verb infinitive:</li>
-<li>vendre → vend</li>
+<li>finir → fin</li>
 <li>Then add the endings</li>
 </ol>